ComScore

 • Time Commitment: 2 hours

-• Why We Love It: special occasion–worthy, <10 ingredients, make ahead
+• Why I Love It: special occasion-worthy, <10 ingredients, make ahead

-Don’t mind if we tirami-do.
-This elegant mini Christmas dessert requires a 45-minute chill before serving, but feel free to keep them in the fridge overnight.
+Don’t mind if I tirami-do.
+This elegant mini Christmas dessert requires a 45-minute chill before serving, but feel free to keep it in the fridge overnight instead.
 That way, the flavors will have plenty of time to deeply meld.

 • Time Commitment: 1 hour and 45 minutes

 If you've ever ventured to the U.K., there's a chance you've tried banoffee pie.
-For the uninitiated, the dessert combines sweet bananas, fresh whipped cream and a thick, toffee-like caramel sauce atop a buttery biscuit.
+The dessert combines sweet bananas, fresh whipped cream and a thick, toffee-like caramel sauce atop a buttery biscuit.
 Here, dulce de leche and graham crackers step in for convenience and brown sugar-y flavor.

 • Time Commitment: 40 minutes

-In case you haven’t already, it’s officially time to bust out the seasonal candy.
-These are wonderful fillers for your cookie tray that may ultimately become a favorite of your friends and family.
+In case you haven't already, it's officially time to bust out the seasonal candy you've been hiding in the pantry.
+These are wonderful fillers for this cookie recipe that may ultimately become a favorite of your friends and family.
 Fair warning: The tinier the cookies, the faster they disappear.

 • Time Commitment: 35 minutes

-Because they’re mini, they’re also easy and quick to bake.
-So simple, in fact, that could whip them up every week if you wanted to.
+Because they're miniature, they're also easy and bake in a flash.
+They're so simple, in fact, that you could whip them up every week if you wanted to.
 The chewy edges and gooey centers will keep you coming back for more.

 • Time Commitment: 50 minutes

-We’ve always wanted to stroll through a forest of tiny, sugar-topped trees.
+I’ve always wanted to stroll through a forest of tiny, sugar-topped trees.
 Even better, the “trunks” are peanut butter cups and the tops are coconut macaroons.
-The more you know.
+Good luck stopping after just one, friend.

 • Time Commitment: 3 hours (plus drying time)

-• Why We Love It: make ahead, kid-friendly, special occasion-worthy
+• Why I Love It: make ahead, kid-friendly, special occasion-worthy

 The gingerbread is sturdy enough to rest on the rim of a hot cup of tea, but not so sturdy that it tastes like cardboard—an important consideration when it comes to this warm-spiced cookie.
-Watch a holiday movie while you assemble the houses.
+Watch a holiday movie while you assemble the houses for maximum cheer.

 • Time Commitment: 2 hours

-• Why We Love It: gluten free, crowd-pleaser, <500 calories, special occasion–worthy
+• Why I Love It: gluten free, crowd-pleaser, <500 calories, special occasion-worthy

 The winter fruit selection can feel bleak, minus vibrant, juicy, bittersweet citrus.
-For an eye-catching effect, use a mix of different varieties, from blood oranges to tangerines to grapefruit.
+For an eye-catching effect, use a mix of different varieties to top this mini Christmas dessert, like blood oranges, tangerines and grapefruit.

 • Time Commitment: 40 minutes